tinaba96/GunnersNews/README.md

 This app contains following functions:
 - able to see the updated articles
 - load more articles when users scoll down
-- Sharing function via SNS
+- sharing function via SNS
 - able to save articles using local storage.
-- open by a browser
+- able to open by a browser

 ## Result & Conclusion